curveresearch/curvesim/docs/quickstart.rst

     >>> pool = curvesim.pool.get("0xbEbc44782C7dB0a1A60Cb6fe97d0b483032FF1C7", "mainnet")

 Now, we have a :class:`Pool <curvesim.pool.Pool>` object called ``pool``.
+It's state is pulled from `Curve volume subgraph <https://github.com/curvefi/volume-subgraphs>`_ daily snapshots.
 From this object we can retrieve state information and see the result of pool operations such as swaps (exchanges) or adding liquidity.

 The pool interface adheres closely to the live smart contract's, so if you are familiar with the vyper contract, you should feel at home.